harry1989/node-foundation-boilerplate/README.md

 node-foundation-boilerplate
 ========

-A boilerplate setup for creating an app using node.js/express/mongoose on the backend, and zurb foundation on the frontend
+An opinionated, yet bare-bones starting point for creating an app using node.js/express/mongoose on the backend, and zurb foundation on the frontend